Andrettin/Wyrmsun/readme.txt

 * Map Editor
 - It is now possible to change the HP of an individual unit, in its properties.

+* Miscellaneous
+- Fixed a few cosmetic issues with resolution changing and full screen setting in the video options screens.

 -----------------------------------------------------------------------
 - 1.3.0
 -----------------------------------------------------------------------